reshamas/reshamas.github.io/about/index.md

 ---
 ## My Volunteer Work
-I am an organizer of the meetup groups [Data Umbrella](https://www.dataumbrella.org/) (for URGs, under-represented groups in data science) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).
+I am an organizer of the meetup groups [Data Umbrella](https://www.dataumbrella.org/) (for underrepresented persons in data science) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

 ### Support me on Patreon